 Originality: The findings of this conceptual paper shed light on the complex and multifaceted nature of the future of work in the e-commerce industry.
 It will be useful for businesses seeking strategies to effectively approach the new trends in labor relations, putting emphasis on the ideas of social justice and workers’ rights.
 Labour Process Theory offers a unique set of tools to expand our understanding of the notions of ‘point of production’, emotional labour and control in the gig economy.
 Besides, using the data, it will also make policymakers aware of the appropriate regulatory measures to achieve workmanship equity in gig economy contracts.

-Key words: E-commerce; Gig economy; Remote work; Sustainability
+Key words: E-commerce; Gig economy; Remote work; Sustainability.

 Type of Article: Concept Paper